bulk-reviewer/bulk-reviewer/README.md

 3. Move the AppImage to your home directory or desktop and make the file executable.

-4. Double-click the `BulkReviewer-x.x.x-x86_64.AppImage`.
+4. Double-click the AppImage.
 A prompt will ask if you want to integrate Bulk Reviewer with your system.
 Choose "Yes" to install Bulk Reviewer.

 From this point forward, Bulk Reviewer can be launched by selecting it from the Applications menu or double-clicking on the AppImage file.